 Application to the Program

 ALL application materials must be submitted online through university academics website .
-The next intake will take place in May 2019.

 The following shall be eligible into admission for the degree of PhD in Mechanical Engineering: